reinderien/replicon/readme.md

 The site also relies quite heavily on dynamically manipulated iframes, in turn used by a home-grown dependency loading system.
 No AJAX requests appear to have been used.

-## Compatibility

-### Internet Explorer
+## Internet Explorer issues

 When IE Compatibility View is enabled for the site, regardless of emulation version (5, 7, 8, 9, 10 or Edge), it works.

 When IE Compatibility View is disabled, different emulation modes exhibit different behaviours.
 The site works under Edge emulation.
 On all other versions (IE 5, 7, 8, and 9), the following line fails:

 ```
 if (GUI_getBrowserType()=="Mozilla") {